- 1 part Thai jasmine rice (See this video for more about jasmine rice)

 - 1 1/4 part water (this depends on your rice and also your preference, feel free to adjust)

 - Put the rice in the pot and cover with plenty of cold or room temp water.
 Swish the rice around with your hands until the water is very cloudy.
 Pour off most of the water.
 Repeat, but this time, pour off as much water as you can.
-If you have a sturdy sieve, you can place the bottom of the sieve over the pot so you can pour the water out easily.
+If you have a sturdy sieve, you can place the bottom of the sieve over the pot so you can pour the water out easily without losing your rice to the sink.
 If making fried rice, rinse the rice 4-5 times until the water runs clear.

-Once it comes to a simmer, turn the heat down to maintain a very gentle simmer.
-Let the rice cook, undisturbed, for 15-20 minutes.
+- Once it comes to a simmer, turn the heat down to maintain a very gentle simmer.
+Let the rice cook, undisturbed, for 15-20 minutes or until it is done.
 Keeping the heat low will prevent your rice from burning on the bottom in case you let it go for too long.